dhis2/developer-portal/docs/tutorials/app-runtime-query.md

 yarn add @dhis2/app-runtime
 ```

-> **Note:** It's not necessary to install the app runtime on apps initialized with the DHIS2 Application Platform as it's included by default.
-If you have followed this tutorial from [Environment Setup](/docs/tutorials/setup-env) then you already have the app runtime installed in your application.

 ## 2. Define data queries

 First, let's define a simple data query to fetch and display the results.